 If you’re looking for an unusual addition to your garden this year, cranberries are where it’s at.
-But before you dive into the bog head first, make sure you read up on some of the most common problems that can affect this sweet tart of a crop.
+Before you dive into the bog head first though, make sure you read up on some of the most common problems that can affect this sweet tart of a crop.

 Cranberry Plant Problems